 While City College will be the first to offer a major in LGBT studies, other community colleges are slowly but surely bringing in courses in this field of study.

-, which is a community college, the English department offers a course on lesbian and gay literature.
-The three-credit-hour course features Western European gay literature, beginning with the Greeks and moving into modern day offerings from the United States.
+At Santa Monica College, which is a community college, the English department offers a course on lesbian and gay literature.
+The three-credit-hour course features Western European gay literature, beginning with the Greeks and moving into modern-day offerings from the United States.
 According to the college website, this course includes a broad expanse of literature for students to read and analyze.